The Beneteau Oceanis 331 Sailboat: Specs, Performance Analysis & Cruising Characteristics

 Configuration, Layout & Cruising Characteristics

-The internal volume of the 331 is its "party piece."
+The internal volume of the 331 is its primary draw.
 The galley is typically L-shaped and positioned to starboard, offering good bracing positions for the cook while underway.
-Tankage is generous for a boat of this size, usually carrying around 170 litres of water and 70 litres of fuel, which supports several days of independent cruising.
+Tankage is generous for a boat of this size, usually carrying around 170 litres of water and 70 litres of fuel.

 In the cockpit, the design prioritises ergonomics.
 The wheel steering is mounted on a pedestal that houses the engine controls and instruments.
 On the lifting keel models, twin rudders are utilised to maintain steering authority even when the draft is reduced.
-A walk-through transom provides easy access to the water or a dinghy, a feature that significantly enhances the "liveability" of the yacht when at anchor.
+A walk-through transom provides easy access to the water or a dinghy.

 Impressed?